lichess-org/lila-openingexplorer/README.md

    * Compressed PGN import rate of around 100 KiB/s on the live system

-   Importing is currently very inefficient, but good enough to index faster than games are played :simple_smile:.
+   Importing is currently very inefficient, but good enough to index faster than games are played.
 Initially, the database was prepared offline, with speed dropping as the database grew, averaging 1 MiB/s compressed indexing speed (so effectively 7 MiB/s uncompressed PGN data).